Anne McCants, Director

-Anne McCants studied economics, German, and history at Mount Holyoke College, and then completed her Masters degree in economics and PhD in history at UCLA and UC Berkeley respectively.
-She came to MIT in 1991 and is now a Margaret MacVicar Faculty Fellow and the faculty housemaster at Burton Conner.
+Anne McCants is the Ann F. Friedlaender Professor of History.
+She studied economics, German, and history at Mount Holyoke College, and completed her Masters degree in economics and Ph.D. in history at UCLA and UC Berkeley, respectively.
+She came to MIT in 1991 where she has served as Head of History, and as a Head of House in both graduate and undergraduate dorms.
 Her teaching is focused in the areas of European economic and social history and social science research methods.
-She is the author of Civic Charity in a Golden Age: Orphan Care in Early Modern Amsterdam (1997), and numerous articles on historical demography, material culture, and the standard of living in the Dutch Republic.
-She is currently working on an economic and institutional history of the movement to build cathedrals and other major churches in the Gothic style in North-western Europe in the 12th and 13th centuries.
-In a second project Anne is working in collaboration with a team of economists, engineers, and historians to study the technical achievement and economic and social impact of the first fully Portuguese-managed railroad project in the Valley of the Tua River in the late nineteenth century.
-She also serves as the Editor of the Journal Social Science History.
-Her favorite ways to unwind include cooking (with or without students), working with fibers and textiles, digging in her garden, and riding her bike.
+She is the author of Civic Charity in a Golden Age: Orphan Care in Early Modern Amsterdam (1997), and numerous articles and edited volumes on historical demography, material culture, technology in social context, and the standard of living in the Dutch Republic.
+She is currently engaged in several major projects: one examining the long-term roots of economic development with a particular focus on the role played by institutions of the family and gender equity, and developing new measures for the study of wellbeing; another on the economic and social history of the Dutch Cape Colony in southern Africa; and a study of the economic impacts of the ‘Little Ice Age’ on urban Paris during the 16th – 18th centuries.
+She serves as President of the International Economic History Association and Editor of the Journal of Interdisciplinary History.
+Her favorite ways to unwind are walking her dog Katie, cooking/baking, working with fibers and textiles, and digging in the garden.

 Beth Vogel Taylor